What are Technical Capabilities and why are they important?

 The key benefits that a business will get from defining its Technical Capabilities are to provide technical clarification about its existing technology and act as an enabler for business efficiency.

-Once the Technical Capabilities have been identified the Business Capabilities can be mapped onto them.
+Once the Technical Capabilities have been identified the Applications can be mapped onto them.
 The Technical Capability model can then really deliver value by linking the capabilities to the actual technologies being used.
 Very quickly it is possible to see details such as:

-• Technology weaknesses (i.e. a key business area is not well supported by IT e.g. products being mapped are End of Life, not got the level of support).
+Technology weaknesses (i.e. a key technical capability is not well supported by IT e.g. products being mapped are poor business or technical fit).
 Whilst some of these will be ‘no brainers’ it is more than likely a few surprises will also be identified

 Whilst a lot of this will seem pretty obvious, it will uncover unexpected details and most importantly provide a relatively simple set of visualizations as cross-references that help understand the business and explain the impact of IT-related decisions on the business in their terms.